The composition rule for quantum systems is not the only possible one: Origin and motivation of the problem

 \textbf{Standard quantum theory. }Quantum theory (\qt, here also referred to as \emph{standard \qt}) can be succintly, but comprehensively, framed as follows.
 Each quantum system $\sys{Q}$ is associated with a corresponding complex Hilbert space $\mathscr{Q}$.
 The family of quantum systems is closed under an associative composition rule, and the Hilbert space associated with each composite $\sys Q=\sys{Q}_{1}\sys{Q}_{2}\cdots\sys{Q}_{n}$ is the tensor product $\mathscr Q=\mathscr{Q}_{1}\otimes\mathscr{Q}_{2}\otimes\cdots\otimes\mathscr{Q}_{n}$ of the individual Hilbert spaces $\mathscr Q_i$ associated with the components $\sys Q_i$.
 The \emph{states} of a system $\sys{Q}$ are all the positive semidefinite linear operators on the space $\mathscr{Q}$ with trace in $\left[0,1\right]$, called the \emph{density operators on $\mathscr{Q}$}.
 The physical transformations from a system $\sys{Q}_1$ to a system $\sys{Q}_2$ are given by the \emph{quantum operations} $\sys{Q}_1\to\sys{Q}_2$, namely, the completely positive and trace non-increasing (CPTNI) linear maps from the density operators on $\mathscr{Q}_1$ to those on $\mathscr{Q}_2$.
 A collection of quantum operations describes the possible events in a test if its elements sum up to a \emph{quantum channel}, i.e.~a completely positive trace-preserving (CPTP) linear map.
 As special cases of quantum tests, demolitive measurements are described by POVMs (more details in Section~\ref{subsec:framework}).
 Finally, quantum operations also compose according to the tensor product $\otimes$ of linear maps.

 The above-presented \emph{density-operator formulation} of \qt\ is a standard in quantum information-theoretic treatments, and allows one to treat nondemolitive measurements and mixed states~\cite{ballentine2014quantum,Nielsen_Chuang_2010,bookDCP2017}.
-However, it is noteworthy to remark that this density-operator formulation also embodies the traditional \emph{Hilbert-space formulation} of \qt~\cite{Nielsen_Chuang_2010,Renou:2021aa}.\footnote{This is due to the fact that the composition of pure states is still pure.
-Remarkably, there exist theories violating this property~\cite{PhysRevA.102.052216}.} In particular, the Hilbert-space formulation of \qt\ encodes, on the one hand, the single-system postulates: (P1) pure states are the rank-one projectors $\ket{\Psi}\!\!\bra{\Psi}$ on a complex Hilbert space, (P2) states of isolated systems evolve unitarily (Schr\"odinger equation), and (P3) measurements are represented by projection-valued measures (PVMs), namely, collections of self-adjoint, mutually orthogonal projections $\lbrace\Pi_{\tilde{a}}\rbrace_{\tilde{a}}$ such that $\text{P}{\left(a\middle|\lbrace\Pi_{\tilde{a}}\rbrace_{\tilde{a}};\Psi\right)}=\text{Tr}{\left(\ket{\Psi}\!\!\bra{\Psi}\Pi_a\right)}$ (Born rule); on the other hand, the composition postulate asserts that: (P4) the Hilbert space of composite systems is the tensor product of those of the components.
+However, it is worth remarking that this density-operator formulation also embodies the traditional \emph{Hilbert-space formulation} of \qt~\cite{Nielsen_Chuang_2010,Renou:2021aa}.\footnote{This is due to the fact that the composition of pure states is still pure.
+Remarkably, there exist theories violating this property~\cite{PhysRevA.102.052216}.} In particular, the Hilbert-space formulation of \qt\ encodes, on the one hand, the single-system postulates: (P1) pure states are in a one-to-one correspondence with the rank-one projectors $\ket{\Psi}\!\!\bra{\Psi}$ on a complex Hilbert space such that $\text{Tr}{\ket{\Psi}\!\!\bra{\Psi}}=1$, (P2) states of isolated systems evolve unitarily (Schr\"odinger equation), and (P3) measurements are represented by projection-valued measures (PVMs), namely, collections of self-adjoint, mutually orthogonal projections $\lbrace\Pi_{\tilde{a}}\rbrace_{\tilde{a}}$ such that $\text{P}{\left(a\middle|\lbrace\Pi_{\tilde{a}}\rbrace_{\tilde{a}};\Psi\right)}=\text{Tr}{\left(\ket{\Psi}\!\!\bra{\Psi}\Pi_a\right)}$ (Born rule); on the other hand, the composition postulate asserts that: (P4) the Hilbert space of composite systems is the tensor product of those of the components and independent processes (i.e.~states, unitaries, PVMs) compose according to the tensor product.
 This is important, since we will present a family of theories of quantum systems satisfying all of the single-system postulates, while violating the composition postulate, in both their density-operator and Hilbert-space formulations.